 3. Lower middle-market company financing options

-There are five cash-flow financing alternatives that can work with smaller middle-market companies.
+Five cash-flow financing alternatives can work with smaller middle-market companies.
 Your chosen option depends on your situation, size, line of business, and requirements.

 a) Bank line of credit